h365chen/socassess/docs/src/unexpected_failures.md

 # Unexpected Failures

-Let's consider the following test case used in a first-year programming course which requires students to write C programs.
+Let's consider the following test case used in a first-year programming course that requires students to write C programs.

 ```python
 def test_mode():